apple/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 #### Custom backoff

 Adopters may choose to create their own strategies.
-There is no requirement to conform to `BackoffStrategy`, since retry and backoff are decoupled; however, to use the provided modifiers (`minimum`, `maximum`, `fullJitter`), a strategy must conform.
+There is no requirement to conform to `BackoffStrategy`, since retry and backoff are decoupled; however, to use the provided modifiers (`minimum`, `maximum`, `fullJitter`, `equalJitter`), a strategy must conform.

 The `BackoffStrategy` protocol represents an immutable configuration.
 To generate delay durations, call `makeIterator()` to create a `BackoffIterator`.
 Each call to `nextDuration()` on the iterator returns the delay for the next retry attempt.
 Iterators are stateful; they may track the number of invocations or the previously returned duration to calculate the next delay.